wildfly/quickstart/kitchensink-utjs-mustache/README.md

 kitchensink-utjs-angular: Example using Undertow.js with Mutache templates
 ==========================================================================
 Author: Stuart Douglas
 Level: Intermediate
 Technologies: Undertow.js, Mustache
-Summary: Based on kitchensink, but uses Mustache for the front end and Undertow.js for the back end Target Project: WildFly
+Summary: Based on kitchensink, but uses Mustache for the front end and Undertow.js for the back end.
+Target Project: WildFly
 Source: <${github.repo.url}>

 What is it?